 Shades of brunette range from a light ash tone to a deep chestnut… and everything in between.

-Browns are classic, rich, mysterious, and the easiest of all haircolors to maintain.
+Browns are classically beautiful and rich.
+They’re also the easiest of all hair colors to maintain.

-This page contains a gallery featuring forty shades of brown hair color along with brief descriptions of each shade.
+This page contains a gallery featuring forty brunette hair color shades along with brief descriptions of each.

 You’ll also find advice for choosing a shade of brown that will suit your complexion and tips for maintaining the depth and shine that make for a beautiful brunette, regardless of the shade.

 Click any image in the gallery below to enlarge and start slideshow.
 Then use (i) icon for descriptions.